aronorth/WarpAllah/README.md

 ## **Features**
 - **Warp Unbound Talent Bug Hotfix**
-  - Fixes a bug affecting the Electrokinetic Staff, Purgatus Staff, and Smite; where you can still explode during small interval even if Warp Unbound is activated.
+  - Fixes a bug affecting the Electrokinetic Staff, Purgatus Staff, and Smite; where you can still explode during a small time-interval even if Warp Unbound is activated.
   - Prevents unexpected explosions by disabling additional inputs which would generate peril for a small time window when the bug usually occurs.

 - **Prevent Peril of the Warp Explosion**